fazreil/pitches/PITCHME.md

   - commits are @color[#e49436](transaction) of changes made by an author
   - a commit may contain one or more @color[#e49436](changes) across the files
   - a commit marks a new @color[#e49436](revision/version) that add up to the current branch

 +++

+#### The following slide show the status of the git repository

+  - it shows how your branch is doing compared to the origin
+  - it also list down modifications made with the content
+  - new files not yet tracked by the repo is shown here too

++++?image=assets/images/git-status.png&size=50%

+@title[git status]

++++